 Security and authorisation

-This access mode is application-restricted, meaning we authenticate the calling application but not the end user.
+This API is application-restricted, meaning we authenticate the calling application but not the end user.

 You can use this access mode as follows: